RocketChat/botpress-kick-starter/README.md

 This is a example bot that is integrated with Rocket.Chat.

-We used the command `botpress init` and followed the steps in the `##instalation` topic to build this bot, so you can easily run `botpress start` to see the **botpress bot** working in Rocket.Chat.
+We used the command `botpress init` and followed the steps in the `##instalation` topic to build this bot, so you can easily run `npm start` to see the **botpress bot** working in Rocket.Chat.

 This bot is using version `10.34.0` of **botpress**.